Theory and methods for an integrated analysis of ecosystem services

 Credit points: 3 credits

-A list of relevant literature will be provided at the beginning of the course.
+A list of relevant literature will be provided in advance (we aim for two weeks before the starting of at the beginning of the course).

 Needed software will be made available for you during the course.